mottaquikarim/dev/blog/content/posts/is-json-decoder-broken-in-golang.md

 ## Final Remarks

 In short - `json.Decoder` is _not_ meant to be a standalone JSON unmarshal-er.
 Use `json.Unmarshal` for that.
-However, for streming JSON tasks it has a few nice features that are quite useful and assuming your input is indeed streaming json it does not _actually_ silently ignore invalid syntax.
+However, for streaming JSON tasks it has a few nice features that are quite useful and assuming your input is indeed streaming json it does not _actually_ silently ignore invalid syntax.

 Personally, I would update this [comment](https://golang.org/src/encoding/json/stream.go#L13) in the docs: